microsoft/ADBench/docs/JacobianCheck.md

 is smaller than the given _tolerance_.
 Note, that the formula (1) produces the absolute difference between `x` and `y`, when both lie in the vicinity of zero, and the relative one otherwise, which is a suitable way of comparing floating-point numbers.

-We generally use the tolerance of `1e-6` to allow for rounding errors during both the computation and the output.
+We generally use the tolerance of `1e-8` to allow for rounding errors during both the computation and the output.
 This number may be adjusted for specific tests, e.g. it can be increased when the _testing module_ uses single-precision arithmetic.

+The comparison described here is implemented as a .NET Standard 2.0 library `src/dotnet/utils/JacobianComparisonLib`.

 ## Verification of the Golden Module